 Throughout his career Federico has been distinguished with more than twenty international awards and nominations for both his concert works and his film scores, such as the First Prize of the “Beethoven Piano Competition”, First Prize at the “A. Williams Piano Competition”, and the First Prize of the “Friends of Israel Philharmonic Orchestra”.
 Federico, is also three-time winner of the International Film Music Critics Awards (for Isabel and Carlos Emperor King); he’s got three Platinum Film Award nominations (for Neruda, Magallanes and A Twelve Year Night) and has been distinguished as “Composer of the Year 2016” by the Spanish Music Critics Association.
 His score for the film The Secret in Their Eyes, Academy Award Winner for the best foreign film, achieved several international awards including the Havana Film Festival and the Argentinean Academy Awards, and the nomination from the Goya Awards from the Spanish Film Academy.

 As a pianist and conductor, Jusid has performed as a soloist in some of the most recognized halls in North America, Asia and Europe, including the Carnegie Weill Hall in New York; the Colon Theater in Buenos Aires; the Israel Philarmonic Orchestra House of Tel Aviv and the National Auditorium of Madrid.
+Since 2005 and for over ten years Federico has been resident composer and pianist of the Sonor Ensemble.
+During these years he has toured through out Spain, Europe and Asia performing repertoire music as well as his own compositions.
 In addition, Jusid has performed with worldwide renowned leading orchestras such as the Argentine National Symphony Orchestra, the Bratislava Symphony Orchestra, the Paris Sinfonietta, the Galician Symphony Orchestra, the Spanish National Radio Orchestra, to name a few.